The Fediverse is a decentralised, federated social media network, with over ~4.4 million users and ~10 thousand instances1.

 What makes the Fediverse better?

 Note: Your own experience can do much more than what a summary can.
 This is an idealised summary of the Fediverse written to persuade.
 Never rely solely on other’s opinions.
 Make your own!

 The Fediverse is a newer network which has improved upon what we’ve learnt from legacy networks.
 Here’s a few great points.

 Big centralised networks tend to suffer from a lack of moderation and supervision.
 Spam, trolls, bots, malicious agents, and vulgar content can overwhelm large networks easily, and can leave entire teams of admins paralysed by indecision, trying to please everyone across multiple communities.

 The Fediverse is community-oriented by design.
 Smaller instances means admins can get to know their users on a more personal level.
 Moderators and users are much more accountable and users feel like they have a voice.

 The Fediverse generally handles spam much more gracefully and is more resilient by nature.
 Instance admins can react more quickly to spam.
-They can set what ever moderation policies they like, and choose which other instances to not federate with (essentially block) if they don’t find their content appropriate.
+They can set what ever moderation policies they like, and choose which other instances not to federate with (essentially block) if they don’t find their content appropriate.

-This gives users the chance to choose where to create their account, each according to their personality and comfort level.
+This gives users the freedom to choose where to create their account, each according to their personality and comfort level.
 No one is left out, and no one is subject to content they don’t want to see.
 Everybody wins.

 Check out this excellent video on moderation on the Fediverse (28 min).